Biodiversity

 Outlook

-At the European level, biodiversity is also becoming increasingly important within the framework of the EU taxonomy and the Green Deal, which includes the Farm to Fork strategy.
-The CSRD and the new ESRS require information regarding biodiversity and ecosystems to be considered and reported.
+At the European level, biodiversity is becoming increasingly important within the framework of the EU taxonomy and the Green Deal, which includes the Farm to Fork strategy.
+The ESRS E4 of the CSRD requires information regarding biodiversity and ecosystems to be considered and reported.

-Regulatory requirements are being closely monitored and biodiversity topics will be regularly communicated during Sustainability Team meetings.
+Regulatory requirements are being closely monitored and biodiversity topics will be regularly communicated following Sustainability Team meetings.

-Our goal is to have a list of prioritised fields of action, along with suitable indicators and tools for measurement, by the end of 2023.
-Based on these first steps, we will strive to prevent our activities from having a harmful impact on protected areas, reduce our potential negative impact and ultimately create positive impacts on biodiversity.
-We will report on the topic of biodiversity in the CDP questionnaire.
+Our goal is to have a list of prioritised fields of action, along with suitable indicators and tools for measurement, by the end of 2024.
+Based on these first steps, we will strive to prevent our activities from having a harmful impact on protected areas, reduce our overall negative impact and ultimately create positive impacts on biodiversity.
+We will report on the topic of biodiversity in the Carbon Disclosure Project (CDP) questionnaire.
 We plan to report on the topic of biodiversity within the EcoVadis programme in the future.